isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

   </figure>
 </div>

 I would also suggest adding some users and all the packages you want to install from the user interface.
-In our case we are going to create the following users.
-In both cases the password is known by the respective group of users and also belongs to the wheel group.
+In our case, we are going to create the following users.
+In both cases, the password is known by the respective group of users and also belongs to the wheel group.

 | Users     | Note                                                                                            |
 | --------- | ----------------------------------------------------------------------------------------------- |